AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 AEM uses a default pipeline rewriter that processes documents of type text/html:

 * The generator parses HTML documents and generates SAX events when it encounters a, img, area, form, base, link, script, and body elements.
-The generator alias is htmlparser.
+The generator alias is `htmlparser`.
-* The pipeline includes the following transformers: linkchecker, mobile, mobiledebug, contentsync.
-The linkchecker transformer externalizes paths to referenced HTML or HTM files to prevent broken links.
+* The pipeline includes the following transformers: `linkchecker`, `mobile`, `mobiledebug`, `contentsync`.
+The `linkchecker` transformer externalizes paths to referenced HTML or HTM files to prevent broken links.
 * The serializer writes the HTML output.
 The serializer alias is htmlwriter.

 The /libs/cq/config/rewriter/default node defines the pipeline.